Instabilities of a Generalized Gross-Neveu Quantum Criticality: Model

 Last, $\gamma = \frac{M}{n_s N}$ is an $\mathcal{O}(1)$ parameter quantifying the ratio of bosonic to fermionic flavors.
 At the low temperature quantum critical point, $\gamma$ controls the scaling of the theory, and the Euclidean Green’s functions for bosons and fermions take the form \cite{DFS},

 where the fermion scaling dimension $\Delta$ is determined by $\gamma$ through,

+where the fermion scaling dimension $\Delta$ satisfies, $\frac{D-1}2< \Delta < \min \left\{\frac{D}2, \frac{D+2}{4} \right\}$ \cite{DFS}.
+In $0+1$D, Eq.\eqref{eq:gamma} admits two distinct solutions for $\Delta$ \cite{Bi:2017yvx,esterlis,Kim:2019lwh}.
+These correspond to two separate universality classes distinguished by whether the effective interaction is attractive or repulsive.
+The model defined in Eq.~\eqref{eq:Lagrangian} belongs to the attractive class, as can be seen by integrating out the bosons, which yields a negative-definite interaction, $H_{int} = - \frac12 \sum_n Q_n^2$, with $Q_n = \sum_{ij} g_{ij}^n \bar \psi_i \psi_j$.
+This leads to a low temperature critical point with $\Delta > 1/4$.
+In contrast, taking the interaction to be repulsive, $H_{int} = \frac12 \sum_n Q_n^2$, produces a critical point with $\Delta < 1/4$ \footnote{This can be implemented by taking the coupling to be anti-Hermitian, through $g_{ij}^n \rightarrow \im g_{ij}^n$.
+Note that integrating out the bosons restores Hermiticity in the effective fermionic theory.}.
+We note that this distinction arises only in $0+1$D, where the model flows to criticality at low temperatures regardless of the sign of the interaction.

-In what follows, we analyze the instabilities toward ferromagnetism and superconductivity that destabilize the conformal saddle point discussed above, using the exact solvability of the model and conformal field theory.
+In what follows, we analyze the instabilities toward charge neutral order and superconductivity that destabilize the conformal saddle point discussed above, using the exact solvability of the model and conformal field theory.